-We offer opportunities for you to participate in authentic German cultural activities and improve your German speaking skills.
+The German Culture Club offers opportunities for students to participate in authentic German cultural activities and improve their German speaking skills.
 Join us in celebrating Oktoberfest with Trivia and homemade Käsespätzle, learning the rest of the words for "O Tannenbaum," and challenging other German students in fast-paced, competitive, German board games.

-For more information, please contact Logan Hyer (German Culture Club President) or Dr. Stefanie Hofer (faculty adviser).
+For more information, please contact Dr. Stefanie Hofer (faculty adviser).

 Teach for Jamie

 Teach for Jamie is an after-school German language and culture program for elementary school students.
-The program operates under the leadership of approximately twenty Virginia Tech German students, who volunteer in memory of Jamie Bishop, former instructor of German at Virginia Tech.
-We hope to share his passion for German language and culture with children who otherwise would not have access to a language program at such an early age.
-We currently have around 90 participants from grades K-5 and meet once a week after school at Beeks Elementary, Kipps Elementary, Prices Fork Elementary, and Harding Elementary.
-The children learn basic German vocabulary and grammar with the aid of the award-winning MUZZY language curriculum, and enjoy German games, foods, and other activities to familiarize themselves with the culture of Germany, Austria, and Switzerland.
+The program has approximately twenty VT German student members, who volunteer in memory of Jamie Bishop, former instructor of German at Virginia Tech.
+They hope to share his passion for German language and culture with children who otherwise would not have access to a language program at such an early age.
+Currently around 90 students from grades K-5 participate.
+They meet with their VT “teachers” once a week after school at four local elementary schools.
+The children learn basic German vocabulary and grammar with the aid of the award-winning MUZZY language curriculum, and enjoy German games, foods, and other activities, thus familiarizing themselves with the cultures of Germany, Austria, and Switzerland.
+Interested in participating?
 Please email firstname.lastname@example.org with any questions.

 Delta Phi Alpha

-Scholarships: Delta Phi Alpha offers several scholarships to recognize high-achieving Delta Phi Alpha undergraduate students.
+Scholarships: Delta Phi Alpha offers several scholarships to recognize high-achieving undergraduate students.
 Only Delta Phi Alpha members from active chapters are eligible to apply for these scholarships.
 Please visit DPA's website for more details.